 “Watching Anne Moss present on the topics of teen mental health, drug addiction, and suicide is powerful and thought-provoking.
 The courage and passion she displays as she details her family’s journey, and her willingness to ‘put it all out there’ in the hopes of helping other families is amazing.
 Hearing about how she has been able to bring in her marketing expertise to drive traffic to her website and to suicide hotline numbers is fascinating and adds another component to her already compelling presentation.”

 “You have made such an impact on me and I strive to be emotionally naked because of your lead.
 You showed me how it was done and I gave it a try.
 I will never go back to the person I used to be and that is because of you and others that dare to be brave when everyone else just wants to hide.”

 Graduate of UNC-Chapel Hill with a BA in Journalism with a concentration in advertising.
 I started my career at the Martin Agency as a copywriter.
 I’m a content marketing and social media expert, a former co-owner and Creative Director of a digital marketing firm that I sold in January 2017.

-I am now President of Beacon Tree Foundation, advocates for youth mental health, safeTalk certified and ASIST trained in suicide intervention and prevention.
+I am now President of Beacon Tree Foundation, advocates for youth mental health, safeTalk certified and ASIST trained in suicide intervention and prevention, trauma informed basics training.
 I have been a mental health advocate since 2010.

 Married, mother of two boys.
 One son, Richard, is living his dream as a filmmaker in Los Angeles.
 And the late Charles Aubrey Rogers, an up-and-coming rap artist who suffered from depression and addiction and died by suicide June 5, 2015.